 Part 2 of the research project will span 3-4 months.
-In that time, we will continue the research from Part 1 with the User Research Task Force, co-create staffing and service models with Library faculty and staff, and advise on the architecture design process of the Library.
+In that time, we will continue the research from Part 1 with the User Research Task Force, co-create staffing and service models with Library and Learning Excellence staff, and advise on the architecture design process of the Library.